magar-manisha/Git-And-GitHub/README.md

 1. **Semantic HTML**
    Semantic elements in HTML are tags that clearly describe their meaning and purpose.
 Example - `<header>`, `<h1>`, `<nav>`, `<main>`,` <article>`, `<section>`, `<footer>` and so on...
    - **Benefits**
       1. Code Readability
       2. Accessibility
       3. Better SEO
       4. Consistent Styling
 2. **Accessibility**
    Making web content accessible to all users, including those with disabilities.
 [Refer](https://youtu.be/e2nkq3h1P68?si=p3M9_oSqG6-s_fHc)
-   - **Practical Steps**
       1. Use Semantic HTML (`<button>`, `<div>`)
       2. Text and Colour contrast
       3. Provide Link and Alternative Text
       4. Heading, List and Text size
       5. Keyboard Navigation
       6. Use ARIA Roles and Attributes
       7. Add Captions and Transcripts
       8. Responsive Design
       so on..
 3. **CSS(SASS)**
-SASS is a CSS preprocessor that adds features like variables, nested rules, and mixins, making the process of writing CSS more efficient and maintainable.
+   SASS(Syntactically Awesome Stylesheets) is a CSS preprocessor that adds features like variables, nested rules, and mixins, making the process of writing CSS more efficient and maintainable.
 4. **Linting and Code Formatting**
    Linting tools analyze the code for potential errors, while code formatting tools ensure the code adheres to a consistent style.
    - **Tools Used**
       1. ESLint for JavaScript/HTML linting.
       2. Prettier for code formatting.